Below are answers to questions we are frequently asked...

 Indoor: House Colour T-Shirt, Red Shorts

-Outdoor: House Colour T-Shirt, House Colour Hoody, Tracksuit Bottoms (red or blue), Plimsolls/Training Shoes.
+Outdoor: House Colour T-Shirt, House Colour Hoody, Tracksuit Bottoms (black or grey), Plimsolls/Training Shoes.

 Swimming: Trunks (boys), Swimsuit (girls), Swim Hat, Towel